bespoke-code/CarND-P2-Traffic-Sign-Classifier/writeup_Project2_AndrejGeorgievski.md

 It is very interesting to me how the model gave a good prediction on the blurry and low contrast signs images, but failed to recognize the stop sign in the corresponding image.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the last cell of the Ipython notebook.